snorbertas/Enso/README.md

   - Just don't be lazy to create new files.
   - Create more functions for specific jobs.
 My nests are sometimes WAY too deep.

-I have the option to tidy this up, but honestly it'll feel like a waste of time.
+I have the option to tidy this up, but honestly it'll feel like a waste of time as I have other things to work on.
 I'm dropping this project to work on something simplier, smaller with more learning opportunities.
-Enso lost alot of learning potential as I've ended up working inside my own API.
+Enso lost alot of learning potential as I've ended up working inside my own "API".

-My next projects will be much tidier, easier to read, more functional, less buggy.
-I'm keeping Enso as it is as a reminded to see how much I've improved in the future.